pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 ## Running with tests

 The remaining files are basically for documentation and tests which, end up being documentation.
-You add tests to list and document your app expected behavior.
+You add tests to document your app expected behavior.

 Speaking of tests, let's run them: